HMS Vandal: Loss

 In 1994 the Scottish Branch of the Submariners Association finally persuaded the Navy to search the area north of Arran where a number of trawlers had reported their nets being snagged by an underwater object.
-A Royal Navy expedition aboard HMS Hurworth finally located the wreck in June 1994, 300 feet (100 m) below the surface 1.5 miles (3 km) northwest of Loch Ranza, roughly where the spotter plane had first reported the presence of an oil slick.
+A Royal Navy expedition aboard HMS Hurworth finally located the wreck in June 1994, 300 feet (100 m) below the surface 1.5 miles (3 km) northwest of Lochranza, roughly where the spotter plane had first reported the presence of an oil slick.
 The wreck lies in pitch darkness on a muddy slope 100 metres down with a 35 degree list to port.
 Her 12-pounder forward gun remains covered with a trawler's net, and the brass letters VANDAL are clearly visible.

 There was only one survivor of Vandal's crew, Larry Gaines.
 At the time Gaines was too ill with earache to sail with the ship, and was replaced by a younger, less experienced crew member.
 For 60 years Gaines had blamed himself for the loss, as he believed his replacement had not secured the aft engine room hatch, one of Gaines' final checks before diving.
 Subsequent dives on the wreck revealed that the aft engine room hatch was closed, and this could not have been the cause of the sinking.
 Prior to this investigation, it was generally considered that human error in leaving a hatch open as the submarine dived had caused the loss.
 It was later proved that the submarine was on the surface and not diving when the accident occurred.